DataDavidProjects/open_creator/README.md

 social_media: "Instagram"
 ```

-4. Handle specific specs related to each project with the config/<project>/config.yaml if you have multiple projects.
+4. Handle specific specs related to each project with the config/ your project name /config.yaml if you have multiple projects.

 ```yaml
 avoid_prompt: >